Thomas Gibson Sloane

 Thomas Gibson Sloane (20 April 1858 – 20 October 1932) was an Australian sheep grazier and entomologist, considered to be one of the pioneers in Australia's entomology field.

 Early life

-Sloane was born 20 April 1858 in St Kilda, Melbourne, Victoria, Australia, the second son of merchant and sheep expert Alexander Sloane and homemaker Annabella Helen (née Gibson).
+Sloane was born 20 April 1858 in St Kilda, Melbourne, Colony of Victoria, the second son of merchant and sheep expert Alexander Sloane and homemaker Annabella Helen (née Gibson).
 He studied for some time at Melbourne's Scotch College.

 Career and personal life

 From 1888, Sloane served as manager of his father's sheep station, A. Sloane and Sons, in Moorilla, near Young, and later on in 1910 as owner.
 His sheep earned him recognition at many sheep shows.
 As an entomologist, Sloane described more than 600 new insect species.
 His expertise were the ground and tiger beetles.
 He later became a global authority on ground beetles.
 "An enthusiastic Darwinian", Sloane wed Eliza Scholastica Woolfrey on 28 October 1891, at the Church of England, Dubbo.
 They had six children – four were daughters and two were sons.